 In 2006, EDI moved to Clark Atlanta University in Atlanta, Georgia due to damage at Dillard University from hurricane Katrina.
 Our success has already been noted both nationally and locally.
 Many of our students have expressed that their promotion to higher ranks within their departments can be linked to their attendance at EDI.

 In 2011, EDI returned to Dillard University after repairs were made from the devastation of hurricane Katrina, and celebrated its 20th year anniversary.

 In 2016, The Carl Holmes Executive Development Institute celebrated its 25th year anniversary.

-Moving past our 27 year mark, EDI continues to strive to prepare Firefighters through Chiefs with the skills necessary to successfully move through the ranks in the fire service.
+Moving into our 30th year, EDI continues to strive to prepare Firefighters through Chiefs with the skills necessary to successfully move through the ranks in the fire service.
 There are still many who have not heard of EDI and could benefit greatly from attending.
 Many graduates from various backgrounds have already benefited from the training received at The Carl Holmes Executive Development Institute.

 It is my hope that as we tackle what lies ahead, we will once again be on course for “Preparing Tomorrows Leaders in the Fire/EMS Service”.[/vc_column_text][/vc_column][/vc_row]